-CHANCE (Connecting Humans And Nature through Conservation Experiences) is an environmental education, professional development and outreach program, whose overarching goal is to teach conservation biology (the science and practice of conserving Earth's biological diversity) and global sustainability (the pursuit of societal, environmental, and economic balance) at the front line.
+CHANCE (Connecting Humans And Nature through Conservation Experiences) is an engaged scholarship program that teaches conservation biology (the science and practice of conserving Earth's biological diversity) and global sustainability (the pursuit of societal, environmental, and economic balance) at the front line.
 To do this, CHANCE creates unique learning environments which immerse its participants, students and science teachers, in nature.
-Participants work directly in the field with scientists to EXPLORE species biodiversity, RESEARCH ecology, and CONSERVE the biological structure of select and threatened ecosystems around the world.
-The ultimate goal: To prepare global-minded citizens who can analyze, create, and implement solutions to maintain biological diversity, and as such, face the challenges of our time such as energy, air, food, water quality, and climate change.
+Participants work directly in the field with scientists and conservationists to EXPLORE species biodiversity, RESEARCH ecology, and CONSERVE the biological structure of select and threatened ecosystems around the world.

-CHANCE was founded in 2004 as a partnership with The Pennsylvania Department of Education (PDE), and today nearly forty partners world-wide which include several key partners such as: Burkert Fluid Control Systems, The DOW Chemical Company, Jiangnan University (Wuxi, China), Nanjing University (Nanjing, China), the Smithsonian Tropical Research Institute (STRI; Panama City, Panama), National Association of Biology Teachers (NABT), Organization for Tropical Studies at La Selva (OTS; Costa Rica), WIDECAST – The Wider Caribbean Conservation Network, and Science/AAAS (for a complete list see CHANCE Partners).
+CHANCE was founded in 2004 as a partnership with The Pennsylvania Department of Education (PDE), and today nearly fifty partners world-wide which include several key partners such as: ATAS International, Inc., Burkert Fluid Control Systems, Jiangnan University (Wuxi, China), Nanjing University (Nanjing, China), the Smithsonian Tropical Research Institute (STRI; Panama City, Panama), National Association of Biology Teachers (NABT), Organization for Tropical Studies at La Selva (OTS; Costa Rica), WIDECAST – The Wider Caribbean Conservation Network, Science/AAAS, and the World Wildlife Fund (for a complete list see CHANCE Partners).
 As such, CHANCE has evolved and grown exponentially.